dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 D would already have primary types.

-While these issues may seem unrelated, adding primary types to the D grammar allows a particularly pleasant resolution of [Issue 2753][issue-2753]:
+While these issues may seem unrelated, adding primary types to the D grammar allows a particularly pleasant resolution of [Bugzilla Issue 2753][issue-2753]:
 If <code>(*T*)</code> were a basic type for every type *`T`* and <code>ref *R* function(…)</code> were a type (albeit no basic type),
 <code>(ref *R* function(…))</code> could be used anywhere a basic type is required;